eventbrite/pysoa/docs/api.rst

 Properties:

 - ``mime_type``: A unique string that identifies the type of serializer used to encode a message.
 Generally of the form ``application/format`` where ``format`` is the lower-case alphanumeric name of the message format.
+Currently this is unused, but it may be used in the future to allow a server to support multiple serializers simultaneously and use the one matching a MIME type passed from the client.

 Methods: